career decision

 Jobs come from the labour market, the labour market like any market has two sides, employers as sellers and jobseekers as buyers.
 A job vacancy is a derived demand, it can be brand new or vacated post.
 Jobseekers compete to fill job vacancies.

-Factors below affect employment prospects worldwide:
+Measurable factors below affect employment chances worldwide:

-mobility by skill level
+Labour mobility by skill level

 Labour mobility agents